veraison/cca-realm-measurements/README.md

 But neither client nor verifier might afford to own such hardware.
 In addition, many changes to VM parameters such as number of vCPUs, amount of memory, devices, would require running the whole payload again in order to collect the corresponding token.
-Here we explore ways to calculate a Realm Token independently from the Realm environment.
+Here we provide ways to calculate a Realm Token independently from the Realm environment.